My chihuahuas eats poop. Yuck!

 Even though it is natural, it is not something that should be encouraged or tolerated.
 Clostridia, Salmonella, Campylobacter along with parasites can be passed to your dog and make him very ill.
 Fox poop can contain lungworm larvae.
 Read: The facts about lungworm.

-First you need to get to the bottom (no pun intended) of why he is doing it and change the behaviour.
+First you need to get to the bottom (no pun intended) of why your chihuahua eats poop and change the behaviour.
 Although it can be a difficult habit to break.

 Some dogs will eat other dog and animal pooh, and sometimes their own.
 There are a range of different reasons why your dog may feel inclined to tuck into faeces.